What is Umo?

 Q: Can I use the Umo mobile app to track my bus?

-A: No. Bloomington Transit riders will need to continue using the ETA Spot app to access real-time location statuses, route updates and trip planning capabilities.
+A: No. Bloomington Transit riders will need to continue using ETA Spot to access real-time location statuses, route updates and trip planning capabilities.

 Q: Do I need to get both the Umo app and card?